Everything About WordPress SEO

 SEO Friendly URL structure

 URL is a dedicated address for each webpage so that the World Wide Web can locate and direct the user to the correct location.
-While SEO friendly URL structure, simply means that they’re is a correct usage of the words that would precisely relate to the content on the webpage.
-If you have an eye for detail, you will often find that they’re are random numbers, and characters, on the URL that clearly do not make any sense.
+While SEO friendly URL structure, simply means that their is a correct usage of the words that would precisely relate to the content on the webpage.
+If you have an eye for detail, you will often find that their are random numbers, and characters, on the URL that clearly do not make any sense.
 Viz. http://www.wpexample.com/?p=102458, this is a typical example of an unoptimized URL.
-While on the other hand, they’re are URLs that are well defined viz. http://www.wpexample.com/wordpress-seo/.
+While on the other hand, their are URLs that are well defined viz. http://www.wpexample.com/wordpress-seo/.
 The latter option will be easily identifiable by Google crawlers, and you’re site will be indexed properly.
 WordPress allows you to enhance the permalink structure, and make it more SEO friendly.

 XML sitemaps are basically a list of each and every webpage on you’re a website, this will make it easier for the Search Engines to find all the content on the website.
 This will not particularly effect the rankings, but it does help crawlers pick up your a website without any hassle.
 This would indirectly effect the rankings.
 Some plugins on WordPress, such as Yoast Plugin will provide an automatic creation of XML sitemap.
 It will also arrange the pages in a way that will clearly reveal the structure of you’re content to web crawlers.
 All you have to do is, pick the right kind of plugin, and make the best out of XML sitemaps.